-4.1 The Parish lies within Lewes District in the County of East Sussex.
-There are a number of adopted and emerging policies and proposals at a national and local level that have a significant influence over the strategy and detailed content of the WPNP.

-4.2 The National Planning Policy Framework (NPPF) published by the Government in 2012 is an important guide in the preparation of local plans and neighbourhood plans.
-At examination, the submitted WPNP must demonstrate that it is consistent with the policies and intent of the NPPF.
-More recently, the Planning Practice Guidance (PPG) of March 2014 sets out the principles of preparing a neighbourhood plan and the nature of the relationship between it and other parts of the development plan.

-4.3 At present, the development plan for Lewes currently comprises the saved policies of the adopted 2003 Lewes District Local Plan ("the 2003 LDLP").
-The WPNP must be deemed to be in general conformity with the strategic policies of the development plan.
-However, that plan is out-of-date in many respects and it is therefore the provisions of the forthcoming Lewes District Local Plan Part 1 ("LPP1") on which general conformity will be examined in due course.
-The Proposed Submission Core Strategy Focussed Amendments version of the document was published in May 2014 for consultation prior to its examination later in 2014.
-It is likely that the timing of the making of the WPNP will coincide with the adoption of LPP1 in 2015.
+- 4.1 The Parish lies within Lewes District in the County of East Sussex.
+There are a number of adopted and emerging policies and proposals at a national and local level that have a significant influence over the strategy and detailed content of the WNP. - 4.2 The National Planning Policy Framework (NPPF) published by the Government in 2012 is an important guide in the preparation of local plans and neighbourhood plans.
+At examination, the submitted WNP must demonstrate that it is consistent with the policies and intent of the NPPF.
+More recently, the Planning Practice Guidance (PPG) of March 2014 sets out the principles of preparing a neighbourhood plan and the nature of the relationship between it and other parts of the development plan. - 4.3 At present, the development plan for Lewes currently comprises the saved policies of the adopted 2003 Lewes District Local Plan ("the 2003 LDLP").
+The WNP must be deemed to be in general conformity with the strategic policies of that plan.
+However, that plan is out-of-date in many respects and therefore the provisions of the forthcoming Lewes District Local Plan Part 1, also known as the Joint Core Strategy, ("LPP1 have been used to inform the WNP in anticipation of its adoption later in 2016.